© KlezCalifornia Inc, or used by permission. All rights reserved.

 Registering for this event includes giving KlezCalifornia permission to take still and video images and use them for educational or other organizational purposes.
 If you do not agree to such use, please turn off your video when you join the event.
 To keep you informed of future events, we are enrolling registrants in our free monthly newsletter which includes klezmer and Yiddish culture events in the San Francisco Bay Area and beyond.
 You may unsubscribe at any time.
 KlezCalifornia does not share its email lists with other organizations.

-Those who have registered by Sunday 7am Pacific Time (10am Eastern Time, 3pm UK Time, 4pm most Europe, 5pm Israel) will receive sign-in by 8:10am Pacific Time that day.
+Those who have registered by Sunday 7am Pacific Time (please confirm your local time, as winter time is used beginning various different days in November) will receive sign-in by 8:10am Pacific Time that day.
 If you have not heard by then, write a.s.a.p. to firstname.lastname@example.org.
 Please do not wait until just before the workshop begins to notice whether you have the sign-in info.

 KlezCalifornia is presenting workshops this year free of charge as a community service during the COVID-19 pandemic.
 Donations of $25 (or whatever you can afford) are greatly appreciated to enable us to continue our mission to connect you with Yiddish culture and to assist artists who have lost performance income.